egumasa/engagement-annotation-project/docs/3_Part2_Clause_boundary.md

 ## Fragment

-Fragment here is defined as indepent line in the annotation data that does not have any clausal element.
+Fragment here is defined as an indepent line in the annotation data that does not have any clausal element.

 This is mostly due to the automatic sentence segmentation issue or syntactic errors in the original essays.